 Well-Spiced Classic Pumpkin Pie Recipe with Bourbon Whipped Cream

 Hi There Foodie Friend and welcome to my Classic Pumpkin Pie Recipe with Bourbon Whipped Cream.
 This pumpkin pie recipe is like many others but with a really big hit of fall spices.
 And the bourbon whipped cream, it adds a splash of something new and exciting to our old favorite.
-This pumpkin pie recipe is part of the Make It Mine series.
-This week we decided to take on Pumpkin Pie in honor of the start of October and the rapidly-approaching Canadian Thanksgiving holiday (held in mid-October).
-Click here to jump on down to my classic pumpkin pie recipe.

 I love my pumpkin pie just the way it is.

 I love my pumpkin pie to be fridge-cold, firmer than it is soft and very very spicy.

 I want my pumpkin pie to have a crust and to contain a filling of pumpkin, spices, eggs, evaporated milk, sugar and nothing else.
 No getting fancy and adding cream cheese or anything like that.

 I want every mouthful of my pumpkin pie to be two-thirds pie to one-third whipped cream.
 (I smooth my dollop of whipped cream out over the top surface of the pie slice before eating to help attain this ratio).

 My pumpkin pie requirements leave very little room for improvisation.
 And so I decided to not improvise and to give you my classic pumpkin pie recipe.